ClojureTO/clojureto-website/resources/templates/md/posts/2019-03-05-website-contributing.md

 ![Forking clojureto-website repository](/img/preview-content-website.png)

 Every time I save the file that I'm working on, the website is regenerated and the last changes are ready to see.
+But, be attentive:

 ### Committing and Pushing Changes